VamsiKrishna1211/Age-Prediction/README.md

     >![Welcome Page](https://github.com/VamsiKrishna1211/Age-Prediction/blob/master-tf2/Welcome_page.png?raw=true)
 * Here is the "Results page" after predicting the ages of the faces in the image.
     >![Predction page](https://github.com/VamsiKrishna1211/Age-Prediction/blob/master-tf2/Image_prediced_page.png?raw=true)

+* To run the host the website over heroku checkout my [Flask-reverse-proxy-server](https://github.com/VamsiKrishna1211/Flask-reverse-proxy-server) repository to route the traffic from heroku-platform to the Age-predictor-server (or any server) and back.
+(Reverse proxy server can be used to keep your main server address hidden from public eyes.)

 *Note: Image used for prediction is obtained from "Google images"*